-- 1.3.3.3.
-The impactor shall be certified with previously unused foam. - 1.3.3.4.
-The impactor foam shall not be excessively handled or deformed before, during or after fitting. - 1.3.3.5.
-The certification impactor shall be propelled horizontally at a velocity of 7.5 ± 0.1 m/s into the stationary impactor as shown in Figure 6.
-The certification impactor shall be positioned so that its centreline aligns with a position on the tibia centreline of 50 mm from the centre of the knee, with tolerances of ± 3 mm laterally and ± 3 mm vertically. - 2.
+- 1.4.3.4.
+At the time of the first contact, the flexible lower legform impactor pitch angle (rotation around the Y-axis) and therefore the pitch angle of the velocity vector of the honeycomb impactor shall be within a tolerance of $\pm 2^{\circ}$ in relation to the lateral vertical plane.
+The flexible lower legform impactor roll angle (rotation around the X-axis) and therefore the roll angle of the honeycomb impactor shall be within a tolerance of $\pm 2^{\circ}$ in relation to the longitudinal vertical plane.
+The flexible lower legform impactor yaw angle (rotation around the Z-axis) and therefore the yaw angle of the velocity vector of the honeycomb impactor shall be within a tolerance of $\pm 2^{\circ}$ . - 2.
 Upper legform impactor certification - 2.1.
 The certified impactor may be used for a maximum of 20 impacts before recertification (this limit does not apply to propulsion or guidance components).
+The impactor shall also be re-certified if more than one year has elapsed since the previous certification or if any impactor transducer output, in any impact, has exceeded the specified CAC.

+2.2.
+Calibration Certification

-The impactor shall also be re-certified if more than one year has elapsed since the previous certification or if any impactor transducer output, in any impact, has exceeded the specified CAC. - 2.2.
-Calibration - 2.2.1.
-The foam flesh for the test impactor shall be stored for a period of at least four hours in a controlled storage area with a stabilized humidity of 35 ± 10 per cent and a stabilized temperature of 20 ± 2 °C prior to impactor removal for calibration.
-The test impactor itself shall have a temperature of 20 ± 2 °C at the time of impact.
-The temperature tolerances for the test impactor shall apply at a relative humidity of 40 ± 30 per cent after a soak period of at least four hours prior to their application in a test. - 2.2.2.
-The test facility used for the calibration test shall have a stabilized humidity of 40 ± 30 per cent and a stabilized temperature of 20 ± 4 °C during calibration. - 2.2.3.
-Each calibration shall be completed within two hours of when the impactor to be calibrated is removed from the controlled storage area.
+- 2.2.1.
+The foam flesh for the test impactor shall be stored for a period of at least four hours in a controlled storage area with a stabilized humidity of $35 \pm 10$ per cent and a stabilized temperature of $20 \pm 2$ °C prior to impactor removal for calibration certification.
+The test impactor itself shall have a temperature of $20 \pm 2$ °C at the time of impact.
+The temperature tolerances for the test impactor shall apply at a relative humidity of $40 \pm 30$ per cent after a soak period of at least four hours prior to their application in a test. - 2.2.2.
+The test facility used for the ealibration certification test shall have a stabilized humidity of $40 \pm 30$ per cent and a stabilized temperature of $20 \pm 4$ °C during ealibration certification.

-- 2.2.4.
-The relative humidity and temperature of the calibration area shall be measured at the time of calibration, and recorded in the calibration report. - 2.3.
-Requirements - 2.3.1.
+2.2.3.
+Each calibration certification shall be completed within two hours of when the impactor to be calibrated is removed from the controlled storage area.
+2.2.4.
+The relative humidity and temperature of the calibration certification area shall be measured at the time of calibration, and recorded in the calibration certification report.

+2.3.
+Requirements

+2.3.1.
 When the impactor is propelled into a stationary cylindrical pendulum the peak force measured in each load transducer shall be not less than 1.20 kN and not more than 1.55 kN and the difference between the peak forces measured in the top and bottom load transducers shall not be more than 0.10 kN.
 Also, the peak bending moment measured by the strain gauges shall not be less than 190 Nm and not more than 250 Nm on the centre position and not less than 160 Nm and not more than 220 Nm for the outer positions.
 The difference between the upper and lower peak bending moments shall not be more than 20 Nm.